exaexa/ls47/README.md

 adviseable value of N is at least 10).

-You may also want to add a random number of spaces to the end of the ciphertext -- it prevents the enemy from seeing the difference between ciphertexts of 'yes please' and 'no', which would otherwise encrypt to easily measurable gibberish like `qwc3w_cs'(` and `+v`.
+You may also want to add a random number of spaces to the end of the ciphertext -- it prevents the enemy from seeing the difference between ciphertexts of 'yes please' and 'no', which would otherwise encrypt to gibberish that is easily distinguishable by length, like `qwc3w_cs'(` and `+v`.

 ### Authenticated encryption